Purpose:

 revitalization and waterfront development programs in

-guidelines for the State of Sonora, Mexico; tourism and
+planning and design guidelines for the State of Sonora,

-resort planning for the Panamanian Canal Zone and
+Mexico; tourism and resort planning for the Panamanian

-and in Panama; small town revitalization master plans
+planning in Arizona and in Panama; small town

 Tejido selects projects in which it wishes to